picosonic/js13k-2024/devdiary/diary.md

 Added level offset 3D values such that level will be centered on 0,0,0.

 Playing about with rotating level depending on player position, so it feels like a ball in a maze.

+Added code to handle block and button tiles.